shoui520/shoui520.github.io/docs/new-guide-preview.md

 A common trap students fall into in language learning is staying on beginner resources for too long.

 They want to ensure they know every single detail of their basics and refuse to move on to the real language.
 They refuse to engage in anything they aren't already comfortable with, because they're too afraid of not understanding anything.
-They feel like they aren't “ready".
+They may feel like they aren't “ready".
 Yet it’s important to leave your beginner resources as soon as possible because, in reality, you will never be ready until you actually start engaging with the real language and get yourself used to it.

 Perfectionism can be a double-edged sword in language learning.
 As a perfectionist myself, I've suffered more than I've gained wanting to make sure I've gotten every single detail down of trivial things that didn't really matter in the big picture.